Lolo7395/codepath-prework/README.md

 ## App Brainstorming (Notes)

-(1)Example App: Instagram
+(1)Example App: **Instagram**
 - Bottom Board- where users can go to their profile, main page, explore pages, or search page
-- the ability to change the background color in messages
-- comment button
-- like button
+- Highlights and Explore Page
+- Interactive Features- I like that you can add polls, questions, countdowns, stickers, and other stuff.
+- vanish mode within the message

-(2)Example App: Tik tok
+(2)Example App: **Tik tok**
- - Scrolling
- - Comment button
+ - Scrolling - users scroll upward or downward to watch a video.
+ - voice changers, text-speech, and sound layering
- - like button
+ - Stitching
- - Add (+) -> the white button in the middle
+ - Search functionality- users can explore content by keyword, sounds, users, or hashtags

-(3) Example App: Pinterest
+(3) Example App: **Pinterest**
-- Pin Board-> I like how you can see the photos in a rectangle-shaped way, and you get to see multiple photos all once
+- Pin Board in the Profile Section-> I like how you can see the photos in a rectangle-shaped way, and you get to see multiple photos all once
-- the ability to create your boards
+- Pin Builder

-(4) Example App: Facebook
+(4) Example App: **Facebook**
+- groups and communities
-- Users can create a community
+- event creation - users can create an event

 Describe any challenges encountered while building the app.

-- I had trouble figuring out how the simulator worked; I didn't know the app would be within the simulator, which is so cool.
+- I had a bit of trouble figuring out how the simulator worked at first, but I realized the app runs inside the simulator, which was so cool.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2024] [Lorraine Mureya]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.